gouthamnarsinga/WeatherForecast/README.md

 # Contributing

 Contributions are welcome!
-Feel free to submit bug reports, feature requests, or pull requests to help improve the Weather App.
+Feel free to submit bug reports, feature requests, or pull requests to help improve the Weather Forecast App.